HilalBodon/ForestGuardian/README.md

 -This project leverages the MERN (MongoDB, Express.js, React, Node.js) stack for web development.
 Additionally, it incorporates TensorFlow.js for machine learning capabilities.

-  - 🚨 Currently, notifications are not very precise ,we are working to resolve it!

 <br><br>